linode/docs/docs/networking/vpn/set-up-a-hardened-openvpn-server.md

         ln -s openssl-1.0.0.cnf openssl.cnf

 5. The permissions of `/etc/openvpn/easy-rsa/keys` are `0700`, which do not allow for group or world access to the key and certificate files.
-For this reason, we'll keep `keys` as the storage location for server credentials but to do so, we must specify the absolute paths in OpenVPN's `server.conf`.
+For this reason, keep `keys` as the storage location for server credentials by specifying the absolute paths in OpenVPN's `server.conf`.

     {: .file-excerpt}
     /etc/openvpn/server.conf